udevbe/greenfield/README.md

 - `yarn build`
 - `yarn package`

 This creates a set of files in the `package` directory.
+These files are expected to be kept next to each other on the target machine.
-Execute the `run.sh` script to start the compositor proxy.
+Simply, execute the `run.sh` script to start the compositor proxy.

-The packaged binary expects the following set of dependencies to be available for mesa & nvidia support, if you're running a Debian based distro you can run:
+The packaged binary expects the following set of dependencies to be available on the target machine for mesa & nvidia support, if you're running a Debian based distro you can run:
 ```
 apt-get install \
     libffi8 \